snarfed/lexrpc/README.md

 server.register('com.example.my-query', my_query_handler)
 ```

-[Event stream methods with type `subscription`](https://atproto.com/specs/event-stream) are generators that `yield` messages to send to the client.
+[Event stream methods with type `subscription`](https://atproto.com/specs/event-stream) should be generators that `yield` messages to send to the client.
 They take parameters as kwargs, but no positional `input`.

 ```
 @server.method('com.example.count')